 The Sixth Street Viaduct was constructed in 1932 using then state-of-the-art concrete technology and an onsite mixing plant.
 However, just 20 years after the Sixth Street Viaduct was constructed the concrete began to disintegrate due to a chemical reaction known as Alkali Silica Reaction (ASR), causing significant deterioration of the structure.

 Over the years, various costly restorative methods have been tried, but none have worked to correct the problem.
-The results of seismic vulnerability studies, completed in 2004, concluded that the viaduct, in its current state of material deterioration and lack of structural strength, has a high vulnerability to failure in the event of a major earthquake.
-In addition, the Sixth Street Viaduct has geometric design and safety deficiencies and is in need of replacement.
-The Bureau of Engineering is working in partnership with FHWA and Caltrans to design and construct a new viaduct.
+The results of seismic vulnerability studies, completed in 2004, concluded that the viaduct had a high vulnerability to failure in the event of a major earthquake.
+In addition, the Sixth Street Viaduct had geometric design and safety deficiencies.
+The Bureau of Engineering is leading the Sixth Street Viaduct Replacement Project, working in partnership with the Federal Highway Administration and the California Department of Transportation.

 The project website contains the latest information on what is happening with the project:

-For regular email updates on the project and upcoming community meetings, please sign up on the website.
+For regular email updates on the project, our bi-monthly newsletter, and notifications on any upcoming community meetings, please sign up on the website.

 There are also social media sites for the project, including Facebook, Twitter, and Instagram pages: